juliazimmerman/interferometry/README.md

 </details>

 ## Customizing the simulation
 If you'd like to customize the simulation to simulate different conditions such as different frequencies, longitude and latitude positions, etc. here's how you can achieve it.
 This is **not** a command line friendly program.
-To change the parameters you must change the parameters directly within the Python file itself.
+To change the parameters you must change them directly within the Python file itself.

 First, open the run_sim.py file.
 Do this by activating your favorite text editor and accessing this file.